a2go/web-workshop/15-api-tests/README.md

 # 15. API Tests

-- Add `tests/salesapi` package
+- Add `cmd/sales-api/tests` package.
-- Add test function that runs http tests from outside of the running salesapi process
+- Add tests that create a database in Docker and migrate it.
-- Add JSON tags to control API response marshalling.
+- Construc a `web.App` and run the `ServeHTTP` method with different requests.